 The LSN2 Series may also be trimmed using an external voltage applied between the Trim input and Output Common.
-Be aware that the internal "load" impedance looking into trim pin is less than $5k\Omega$.
+Be aware that the internal "load" impedance looking into trim pin is approximately $5k\Omega$.
 Therefore, you may have to compensate for this in the source resistance of your external voltage reference.

 Use a low noise DC reference and short leads.
 Mount the leads close to the converter.
-Consider using a small bypass capacitor ($0.1\mu F$ ceramic) between trim and output common to improve stability.